yusale9/student-showcase/student-assignments/example.md

 ## Zoomin Software
 Technical Communication Manager
 **Dates Employed**: Nov 2021 &ndash; Present

 Responisbilities include:
 * Adminstration of the Zoomin Documetnation Portal (users and content management)
 * Hire technical writing team
-* Documentation Roadmaps, procedures, workflows, styleguides, and tooling
+* Documentation roadmaps, procedures, workflows, styleguides, and tooling
 * Assign taks, mentor, and assist writers on the team

 ## ScyllaDB
 Documentation Community Manager
 **Dates Employed**: Feb 2018 &ndash; Oct 2021

-Responisbilities include:
+Responisbilities included:
 * Write maintain, and edit all documentation
 * Migrate content to reside in the same repo as code ("docs as code")
 * Maintain web content and review contributions from developers